 - What is the frequency?
 Continuous, cyclic, or random?

 - Is the problem specific to a phase in the product life-cycle?

 This is an area to be approached with energy and patience while coaching people who are new to any field in the industry.
 Describing problems as a function of language and critical-thinking is not an exact science and requires prolonged periods of practice and feedback to be mastered.

 When someone without the proper training in problem description encounters someone on the other side who will go out of their way to understand the problem, it is easy to mistake the positive interaction rooted in an act of kindness for the most efficient way of going about it.
 And whereas acts of kindness are still a core value in the workplace, on any given day we would rather have that kind person interacting with more people rather than spend it all on a single person working without proper training.

-Once you have put the right effort behind training people in this topic (or training yourself), you will have started a transformation effect on people that transcends the topic and the workspace: people used to asking all the right questions and solving the right problems under any circumstance.
+Once you have put the right effort behind training people in this topic (or training yourself), you will have started a transformational effect on people, ending up with people who ask the right questions to solve the right problems on their own.